aadupuy/aadupuy.github.io/_projects/4-cf4-cnn.md

 * Validated reconstructions through bulk flow statistics and cross-checks with independent observations.
 * Recovered known clusters and voids in the ZOA, including the Great Attractor at $$(l, b) = (308.4°, 29.0°), cz \sim 4960 km/s)$$.
 * Produced interactive 3D visualizations with PyVista, publicly viewable on Sketchfab, and 2D skymaps with Matplotlib.
+* Combined CNN predictions with C++ segmentation and DBSCAN clustering in 3D space to automatically group attractor candidates and identify the Great Attractor region.

 **Publication:**
 Dupuy A., Jeong D., Hong S. E., Hwang H. S., Kim J., Courtois H. M. (Accepted, 2025). *Revealing Hidden Cosmic Flows through the Zone of Avoidance with Deep Learning.*